masonclouse/categorical-sectional/readme.md

 ### misc/text_to_airport_file.py

 Running this will convert a text file with one airport identifier on each line to an "output.json" file.
 You can then paste this into the data folder to be used as your airport config file.
+This program will only run on a pi.

+### misc/text_to_airport_file_WINDOWS.py

+Same thing but modified to run on Windows.

 ### misc/step_thru_leds.py